Cursor CLI

 - Auto-updates run by default; you can manually upgrade with

-cursor-agent update
+cursor-agent update.

 INTERACTIVE WORKFLOW (TERMINAL UI) • Start with or without an initial prompt:

-• Steer and review:- Review diffs with Ctrl+R; use I to add follow-up instructions.
+cursor-agentcursor-agent "refactor the auth module to use JWT"• Steer and review:- Review diffs with Ctrl+R; use I to add follow-up instructions.

 - Select context with @ to include specific files or folders.